Home > HVAC > 4 Signs Your Heat Pump Reversing Valve Is Bad

 Seeing ice on your outdoor unit is a major red flag, especially in the summer.
 When the reversing valve fails to switch to cooling mode properly, it can cause the outdoor coils to freeze up, even on a hot day.
 The refrigerant isn’t flowing correctly to absorb heat from your home and release it outside.
 Instead, the process gets stuck, and moisture in the air freezes onto the coils.
 While a light layer of frost during the winter defrost cycle is normal, a thick coating of ice anytime else points to a serious issue.
 Regular check-ups through a service maintenance program can help identify these problems early.

-How to Troubleshoot a Reversing Valve Problem
+How to Troubleshoot Your Reversing Valve

 If you suspect your heat pump’s reversing valve is on the fritz, there are a few simple checks you can perform before calling a professional.
 Sometimes, what looks like a major component failure is actually a much simpler issue you can identify or even fix yourself.
 Running through these steps can help you gather more information for your technician or, in some cases, solve the problem entirely.
 Think of it as basic detective work to rule out the easy stuff first.